Mike Ross (announcer): Public Address announcer

 In February 2010, Ross was the guest PA announcer for the Ottawa Senators.
 Earlier in his career, he was also the stadium announcer for the Ottawa Lynx and the arena announcer for the Ottawa 67's.
 He was also the PA announcer for the 2015 World Junior Hockey Championships at the Air Canada Centre.

 In 2017, Ross was a public address announcer at the Invictus Games in Toronto.

 Ross became the fourth public address announcer in the history of the Toronto Maple Leafs, beginning with the 2016-2017 season.

 AMI

 From February 2016 until late 2019 Ross hosted Live From Studio 5, a current affairs morning show on AMI-audio, the audio channel of Accessible Media Inc. (AMI).
 The show was simulcast on AMI-tv beginning in the fall of 2018.
 Ross moved behind the scenes to become AMI's news director in December 2019.
 He continued to host as anchor of The Gazette, a daily news show and reading service for blind and vision impaired listeners on AMI-audio, until August 2021.
 From September 2021 to August 2024 he was co-host of AMI-audio's The Globe and Mail Today.
 He presented The Washington Post This Week, reading articles from the newspaper from 2024 to 2025.
-He currently presents The Guardian Daily.
+For the 2025-26 broadcast season, Ross presented The Guardian Daily.